Canadian-Seagull-Studios/IFCockpit-DevToolKit/README.md

 In simple terms, a cockpit panel in IFCockpit is nothing more than a [Svelte component](https://svelte.dev/docs/svelte-components).
 This documentation assumes you are comfortable with Svelte and how to create components.

 In the toolkit you want to perform your panel component development in the directory `./frontend/src/panel/`.
-The repository does not contain this directory.
-However, a sample general aviation panel is in the directory `./frontend/src/sample/`.

-To start your development,

-This is where the sample general aviation panel is in the repository:
+If you followed the setup step to copy `./frontend/src/sample/` to this directory then you will see the directory containing the sample general aviation panel like this:

 ![Panel Directory](./IFCockpitPanelDirectory.png)